 These form in the lymphoid cell line.

 However, it is also to be noted that in many cases none of these factors can come into play.
-Reasons for such cases remain unknown.
+The reasons for such cases remain unknown.

 However, not every leukaemia type circulates in the blood.
 Most of them originate in the bone marrow.